Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests of General Relativity

-The standard view within physics is that these tests established definitively that gravity is described by a metric encoding spacetime curvature.\footnote{In the case of gravitational redshift, the consensus is questioned by \textcite{BrownRead2016}, who argue that the results of Pound-Rebka-type experiments can be accounted for by considering accelerating frames in SR. We won't go into these arguments further in this article.} For example, \textcite{Will}, in one of his many comprehensive reviews of the experimental status of gravitational physics, expresses the conventional wisdom that gravity must essentially be a manifestation of spacetime curvature, with any deviations from pure GR principles and predictions being at best incredibly small.\footnote{For the classic tests, this is usually cashed out from within the framework of the parameterised post-Newtonian (`PPN') formalism \parencite{Will}.
+The standard view within physics is that these tests (and indeed all empirical tests of gravitational physics to date) support definitively the idea that gravity is described by a metric encoding spacetime curvature as described by GR.\footnote{In the case of gravitational redshift, the consensus is questioned by \textcite{BrownRead2016}, who argue that the results of Pound-Rebka-type experiments can be accounted for by considering accelerating frames in special relativity.
+We won't go into these arguments further in this article; see \textcite{FankhauserRead} for further discussion.} For example, \textcite[Sect.~2]{Will}, in one of his many comprehensive reviews of the experimental status of gravitational physics, clearly articulates the conventional wisdom that gravity must essentially be a manifestation of spacetime curvature, with any deviations from pure GR principles and predictions being at best incredibly small.\footnote{For the classic tests, this is usually cashed out from within the framework of the parameterised post-Newtonian (`PPN') formalism \parencite{Will}.
 In essence, the PPN formalism represents an expansion of the GR metric in terms of its Newtonian approximation and higher order terms that capture the GR effects from the spatial and temporal parts of the metric.
-This also provides a convenient formalism within which to facilitate comparisons with empirically inequivalent theories of gravity through the behavior of certain higher-order terms in the expansion.} In what follows, we will examine closely how GR and other theories of gravity pass these tests successfully; in the process, we will highlight what these empirical studies \textit{actually} test in our gravitational theories.
+This also provides a convenient formalism within which to facilitate comparisons with empirically inequivalent theories of gravity through the behavior of certain higher-order terms in the expansion.} The upshot of this standard position is that modern discussions of empirical tests of gravity almost invariably follow a similar pattern: (1) emphasize that these tests are both compatible with and offer compelling support for GR and its associated spacetime ontology, and (2) explore ways of modifying the standard GR architecture by introducing new fields, degrees of freedom, couplings, etc.,~and studying how the available tests constrain these kinds of modifications (see e.g. \textcite{Workman:2022ynf, Berti:2015itd, Ishak:2018his, Will, Will:2018bme} for some prominent reviews of experimental gravity in a similar vein).
+Similarly, in one of the most influential and well-cited reviews of modified gravity, \textcite[Sect.\ 2]{Clifton:2011jh} the authors recap the conventional wisdom regarding the foundations of GR as a theory of spacetime curvature, emphasize that all current experimental results are compatible with and support GR as the foundational theory of spacetime, and take the stance that a modified theory of gravity is one for which the field equations ``are anything other than Einstein’s equations'' \parencite[p.\ 9]{Clifton:2011jh}; before then proceeding to explore systematically how one can modify these equations to produce empirically distinct yet still viable gravitational theories.
+In what follows, we will examine closely how GR and other theories of gravity pass these tests successfully; in the process, we will highlight what these empirical studies \textit{actually} test in our gravitational theories.